Abdibasid1/SFIA1/README.md

 * Code fully integrated into Github

 ### Proposal
-I decided to create a site which will allow boxing club owners to create a boxing club and create a boxer which they can assign to a particular club, with this inplace it allows the club owner
+I decided to create a site which will allow boxing club owners to create a boxing club and create a boxer.
+They can assign a boxer to a particular club, with this inplace it allows the club owner to extract information with ease.
+An outline of how CRUD will be implemented can be seen below.

 #### The two create functions below satifies Create
 * Create a boxer: